-Accident / Injury form as Annex.
+Accident / Injury form (as in Annex) to document the incident and future reporting.

 Weather updates, forecasts are regularly provided to the site offices.
-If any forecast detrimental to the on-going activity, the sites offices are informed at the earliest and worker/staffs are moved to a safe place.
+In case of any forecast detrimental to the on-going activity, the sites office are informed at the earliest and worker/staffs are moved to a safe place.
 Each polder has cyclone shelter.

-Local workers are employed after passing the proper health screening.
+Local workers available, are engaged to work after passing health screening.